CassandraMaldonado/Resume_tailored/README.md

 * `resume_outline`: section order, keywords, bullets to rewrite.
 * `resume_markdown`: ATS-oriented resume in Markdown.
 * `talking_points`: 4–8 bullets for recruiter screen and 2–3 STAR stories for the first interview.

-## Notes on ATS + tone

-* The resume writer keeps formatting simple: section headers, bullets, and clean keyword placement.
-You can paste the Markdown into your own template.
-* I keep bullets concrete: numbers, scope, stacks, and outcomes.
-* Talking points read like how I’d speak in a 15‑minute screen.